 - Sales are slow, although seem to be improving slowly

 - Some sales are reported months after they occur

 - Questionable as to whether it’s a ‘real’ stock agency…

 Mostphotos sells the following media:

 A ‘real’ stock agency.
 That’s the big question isn’t it – does a microstock agency have to have reviewers to be legit?
 Can feedback from peers be useful?
 Will Mostphotos succeed in the long run?

-From my perspective, Mostphotos is worth being with for now, since you can have large presence there and there is the reality that you may sell some images.
+Mostphotos may be worth trying if you are trying out every other agency.
 But it’s certainly not the sort of agency I would stake my reputation on.
 Many images which get approved are technically flawed and would never be bought by a discerning client.
 But perhaps that’s where the peer based feedback comes in.
 People can learn here in an environment that still gives them exposure before being shot down by the big nasty reviewers over at Fotolia or Shutterstock.

 So if your new to this game or you are looking to expand the agencies that represent your work, check out Mostphotos and see for yourself whether they count as a ‘real’ microstock agency.